stumpylog/memoria/README.md

 - Make descriptions treated as Markdown text, with rendering and editor support
 - Allows more robust descriptions, links, etc

+### Bulk Operation Support

+- Bulk editing of permissions
+- Bulk adding to albums
+- Album sorting of sections of selected images

 ### More Region Support

 - Add, edit and delete boxes for faces and pets in images